 Top of Funnel

-Don’t forget to post and write about content like this on your website as well though!
-Doing so will improve your SEO for your local audience and make it easier for people to find you when searching on Google, Bing, or any other search engine.
+Don’t forget to include posts like this on your website as well!
+You’ll improve your SEO for your local audience and make it easier for people to find you when searching on Google, Bing, or other search engines.

 Middle of Funnel

-This content will be more closely related to insurance, but isn’t pushing a sales pitch too hard.
+This content will be more focused on your insurance products and services, but isn’t pushing a sales pitch too hard.
 It’s okay to include a call-to-action to learn more about your services or request a quote, but such things should be treated as a footnote.

-Helpful videos and articles answering common questions should be posted on your website to make it easy to share a link on social media posts, and make it easy for people to sign up for email alerts about future posts like these.
+Helpful videos and articles answering common questions should be posted on your website to make it easy to share a link on their social media platforms and to sign up for email alerts about future posts like these.

 Bottom of Funnel